pnnl/isicle/README.md

 --------
 ISiCLE, or the _in silico_ chemical library engine, is a pipeline for high-accuracy chemical property calculation.
 ISiCLE takes an [InChI](https://en.wikipedia.org/wiki/International_Chemical_Identifier) (international chemical identifier) string as input, generates an initial 3D conformation, and subsequently optimizes this initial structure through molecular dynamics simulations and quantum chemistry optimizations.
 Finally, ISiCLE simulates desired properties (e.g. collision cross section, CCS) for each conformer yielded during molecular dynamics simulations to produce a single value, Boltzmann-weighted by Gibb's free energy, giving emphasis to properties from highly probable conformations.

-ISiCLE is implemented using the snakemake workflow management system, enabling scalability, portability, provenance, fault tolerance, and automatic job restarting.
+ISiCLE is implemented using the [Snakemake](https://snakemake.readthedocs.io) workflow management system, enabling scalability, portability, provenance, fault tolerance, and automatic job restarting.
 Snakemake provides a readable Python-based workflow definition language and execution environment that scales, without modification, from single-core workstations to compute clusters through as-available job queuing based on a task dependency graph.

 Installation
 ------------